Rats are one of the pests that I detest the most! They are persistent and clever (they can learn to avoid traps).

 If you have gaps around the point where your utilities enter your home, these will be used as a rat entry point!

-You should perform a thorough check around these entry points and seal them up where necessary.
+You should thoroughly check these entry points and seal them up where necessary.

-When the temperature is warm enough, folks like to leave windows and doors open.
+When warm enough, folks like to leave windows and doors open.
 I know I do!

 Leaving doors and windows open does allow rats to enter your home.
-It only takes a few seconds for a rat to get into your home.
-It will then search for a place to hide and then set up a rat’s nest if needed!
+A rat only takes a few seconds to get into your home.
+Instead, it will search for a place to hide and set up a rat’s nest if needed!

 Gaps around the entrance to your air conditioning system are a common rat entry point.